cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   - Image optional

-  - Can be a 1:1 or 16:9 ratio
+  - 16:9 or 1:1 ratio size

-  - If 1:1 ratio, export at a 2x size of 300px wide to display well on retina displays.
-The image will appear as 150px wide at a large browser width and will automatically resize to 130px wide at a small browser width.
-The 1:1 image can be a square or circle crop.
+    * For 16:9, export the image at a 1076px width by 606px height to display well on retina screens.
+It will appear at a 538px width by 303px height.

-  - If 16:9 ratio, export at a 2x size of X x X to display well on retina displays.
-The image will appear as what.
+    * For 1:1, export the image at a 300px width to display well on retina screens.
+It will appear as 150px wide at a large browser width and automatically resize to 130px wide at a small browser width.
+The image can be a square or circle crop.

   #### 33/33/33 info unit

   - Image optional

-  - Must be a 1:1 ratio
+  - 1:1 ratio size

-  - Export at a 2x size of 300px wide to display well on retina displays.
-The image will appear as 150px wide at a large browser width and will automatically resize to 130px wide at a small browser width.
+    * Export the image at a 300px width to display well on retina screens.
+It will appear as 150px wide at a large browser width and automatically resize to 130px wide at a small browser width.
   - Can be a square or circle crop